 Posted: October 14, 2018 Under: Mortgages By: Gust Lenglet

-How Do Reverse Mortgages Work? – The Ultimate Guide
+How Does Reverse Mortgages Program Work? – The Ultimate Guide

 A reverse mortgage is designed for senior adults getting near retirement or already retired.
 Its similar to a conventional mortgage in one respect – it allows you to borrow against the equity that you have in your personal residence.